 Learn About Energy Gained by Charge in an Electrostatic Field

 I have seen this question being asked frequently on here.
-A lot of students have a bit of an issue in understanding why, if an electron is placed in a field with potential V, that the energy gain after going through the field is always eV, no matter how far away it has to move.
+A lot of students have a bit of an issue in understanding why, if an electron is placed in a field with potential V, the energy gain after going through the field is always eV, no matter how far away it has to move.
 For example, in a parallel plate capacitor situation where the potential across the capacitor is V, an electron that starts at one plate will gain an energy eV when it reaches the other plate, no matter how far away the two plates are separated (ignoring edge effects).

-Certainly, when I first came across this as a student, it was a bit puzzling, but I remember working it out on my own and convincing myself this is correct.
+Certainly, when I first came across this as a student, it was a bit puzzling, but I remember working it out on my own and convincing myself this was correct.
 So I will show why this is so, both qualitatively and quantitatively.

 We will do this qualitatively by applying an analogous situation.
 Say that you have a mass at a height h, and it rolls down an inclined plane to a horizontal distance of x=d (see Figure 1).
 Now, how much kinetic energy has it gained?
 You’ll notice that the height h provides the change in gravitational potential energy, mgh.
 When the object goes from high h to height 0, it would have lost mgh amount of potential energy, which is converted into kinetic energy.
 So the gain in kinetic energy is exactly mgh.
 I can vary x to any length that I want, and it would not change the amount of kinetic energy that it gains.